mcneel/developer.rhino3d.com/_guide_topics/cpp/migrate_your_plugin_propsheets_windows.md

 ## Modify the project

-The project's pre-compiled header file, *stdafx.h*, needs to be modified so SDK header file inclusions point to the correct SDK.
+The project's pre-compiled header file, *stdafx.h*, needs to be modified so SDK header file inclusions point to the correct location.
 Also, the plugin .cpp file needs to include an additional SDK header.
 Finally, Visual Studio's resource editor and compiler requires the project contain a *targerver.h* file that identifies the target platform.

 1. Using *Visual Studio’s Solution Explorer*, open *stdafx.h* and add the following preprocessor directive: